 An employer will invite you for an interview if they believe that you have the skills to succeed at their company.
-The goal of the interview is to conﬁrm if you are a good ﬁt for the position and the company’s culture.
+We’ve compiled our suggestions on how to prepare for the interview and demonstrate that you are the best candidate for the position.

 After rounds of interviews, an employer may consider hiring you and ask for references from your former supervisors.
 What exactly is a reference?
 Who should you ask?
 How do you ask?
 Here are some insights into securing yourself a strong reference.